jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 You might be prompted to enter your password because DevOps Services must verify that it can act on your behalf.

-**Note:** The first time that you access IBM DevOps Services, you must create an alias that is linked to your IBM id.
-An alias is a unique, publicly visible short name that is used in Git repository paths, Track & Plan, and desktop and command line clients, including the URL for the repository that is created for you.
-For this one-time process, follow the instructions in the window.

 Make sure you check the option **Populate the repository with the starter application package and enable build and deploy**.
 Click **CONTINUE**, then **CLOSE**.

 ![Create Git repo dialog][13]